SAI3D: Segment Any Instance in 3D Scenes

 \paragraph{Progressive region growing.} The {region-growing} algorithm is illustrated in Algo. \ref{algo:growing}.
 For progressive growing, we build a multi-stage region-growing framework with the affinity threshold varying from high to low.
 Our algorithm benefits from the dynamic strategy and leads to robustness to the choice of the thresholds.
 We set [0.9, 0.8, 0.7] for ScanNet++ dataset and [0.9, 0.8, 0.7, 0.6, 0.5] for ScanNet dataset.
 We did not tune the hyper-parameters much.

+\paragraph{Datasets.} \yd{To balance the performance and the efficiency, we sample proportions of images for different datasets.
+We use $5\%$ views for ScanNet++ dataset, $20\%$ views for both ScanNetV2 and ScanNet200 dataset, and all images in Matterport3D since it is a sparsely-scanned dataset.}

+\yd{Following the common practice \cite{schult2023mask3d,takmaz2023openmask3d,lu2023ovir}, we ignore the instances with semantics of ``wall'' and ``floor'' for ScanNetV2 and ScanNet200 datasets.
+For Matterport3D dataset, we consider the most frequent 160 classes provided in \cite{Peng2023OpenScene} and ignore ``wall'', ``floor'' and ``ceiling''.
+For ScanNet++ dataset, we use all GT labels provided for the instance segmentation task (in {``instance\_classes.txt''}).
+IPhone images are served as our input to better reflect everyday cases.}

-\paragraph{Evaluation.} Following the baselines \cite{rozenberszki2023unscene3d,schult2023mask3d}, we evaluate the numerical results on the validation set of the datasets.
-We follow UnScene3D \cite{rozenberszki2023unscene3d} to implement \textit{class-agnostic} instance segmentation, where all object categories are treated equally and only the mask AP values are considered.
-For 2D foundation models, we choose SAM-HQ \cite{sam_hq} on ScanNet++ dataset, and Semantic-SAM \cite{li2023semanticSAM} on ScanNet dataset for better granularity control.
+\paragraph{Evaluation.} Following the baselines \cite{rozenberszki2023unscene3d,schult2023mask3d,takmaz2023openmask3d,Peng2023OpenScene}, we evaluate the numerical results on the validation set \yd{for ScanNetV2, ScanNet200 and ScanNet++ datasets and on the test set for Matterport3D dataset.} We follow UnScene3D \cite{rozenberszki2023unscene3d} to implement \textit{class-agnostic} instance segmentation, where all object categories are treated equally and only the mask AP values are considered. \yd{We set all the confidence scores as 1.0, the same as \cite{takmaz2023openmask3d}.} For 2D foundation models, we choose SAM-HQ \cite{sam_hq} for ScanNet++ dataset, and Semantic-SAM \cite{li2023semanticSAM} for \yd{ScanNetV2, ScanNet200 and Matterport3D} datasets for better granularity control.